So you want to start an online business? Congrats! Even setting that intention is something millions of aspiring entrepreneurs unfortunately never do.

 I’m not Hawaiian, but this is the big kahuna.

 Whether your next step is DIYing your logo, creating a post for social media, or fleshing out your products or services, take baby steps.
-You might feel that resistance, the inner you trying to keep you safe and comfortable, but growth (and especially your business’s growth) happen outside of comfort zones.
+You might feel that resistance, the inner you trying to keep you safe and comfortable, but growth (and especially your business’s growth) happens outside of comfort zones.

 Whatever it is, that’s your north star.
 Hold onto it tight.
 And don’t forget to believe in yourself no matter what!
 You can do this!
 Even if you’re struggling with self-belief, know that there’s someone who does believe in you: me.

 No, it’s never too late to start an online business.
 The modern internet is only about 40 years old and there’s no way every market, vertical, and niche has too much supply.
 Every year, new markets are created and new opportunities emerge.
 So if you’re starting an online business soon, you’re still ahead of millions of entrepreneurs who will come after you.
-The key is choosing the right niche for your products or skills.

 This is such a loaded question – it depends on so many factors!
 Do you have the resources and time to invest in starting an ecommerce business?
 Do you have a high-demand skill (or one you can learn) that you can offer to people looking to outsource for that skill?
 Or you can learn social media ads and try to start dropshipping.
 There are so many possibilities!

 Here’s an exercise that’ll help if you’re stuck: